Shipping with this method takes 3-5 days

 Secure Encrypted Payments

-What Fulvestrant® Is and How It Works
+What Fulvestrant Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Injection site pain, swelling, or bruising
+- Injection site pain or swelling

-- Hot flashes and sweats
+- Hot flashes

-- Elevated liver enzymes on blood tests
+- Elevated liver enzymes

 Compare With Alternatives